 Perfuse the heart until all blood is washed out (2-3 min).

-Switch to Ca2+-free cardioplegic solution.
+Switch to low calcium, high potassium solution (2).
 Perfuse for 2 more min after the heart has stopped beating and switch to enzyme solution.

+Start recirculating the enzyme solution, after 2 min from start of digestion, back into the reservoir.
 Decrease speed to 16 mL/min after 5 min of digestion.
-Start recirculating the enzyme solution, after 2 min from start of digestion, back into the reservoir.

 When the tissue appears soft (40–50 min of digestion), cut the heart off the cannula and separate the left ventricle.